Welcome to Faculty of Igbo Traditional Studies!

 In Igbo spiritual tradition, the tortoise and turtle are ancient guides, protectors, and keepers of sacred wisdom.
 Symbolizing patience, resilience, protection, and divine timing, these spirit animals bridge the earthly and spiritual realms.
 In Igbo folktales the turtle/tortoise appears as a steady reminder to move with purpose, honor ancestral truths, and trust the unfolding of life.
 This teaching explores the deep spiritual guidance these beings offer, and why their wisdom is more relevant now than ever.

-Significance of Oji Ogbi: One-Lobed Kola in Igbo Tradition
+Oji Ogbi: The Significance of One-Lobed Kola in Igbo Tradition

 In Igbo tradition, the significance of kola nuts vary according to the number of lobes they have.
 Among them, the rare Oji Ogbi, the one-lobed kola nut, stands apart as a sacred anomaly.
 This Oji gbara otu is never eaten, only revered.
 Believed to belong solely to Chukwu, the Supreme Spirit, its appearance is seen as a powerful omen.
 This teaching explores the deep cultural and spiritual significance of Oji Ogbi.